If you’ve spent much time on this site or other mobile-focused websites, then you’ve probably been seeing 5G referred to with increasing frequency.

 Whether you’re using 3G, 4G or 5G the core technology is similar in that data is transmitted wirelessly over radio frequency between you and the nearest compatible mobile mast.
 With 5G, higher frequency bands will be used in many cases than with 4G or 3G as this is capable of higher peak speeds and there’s a lot more spectrum available in these bands, making for a lot more capacity.

-The first 5G auction in the UK saw Three, EE, O2 and Vodafone all come away with varying amounts of this spectrum in the 3.4GHz band, but there will be more auctions in future, and the networks have their pre-existing spectrum that they can fall back on.
+The first 5G auction in the UK saw Three, EE, O2 and Vodafone all come away with varying amounts of this spectrum in the 3.4GHz band, while in a second auction we saw spectrum in the 3.6GHz and 700MHz bands get snapped up.

 Beyond higher frequencies and more, smaller infrastructure, 5G relies on an assortment of technologies, such as MIMO (multiple input and multiple output), which allows more than one data signal to be transmitted and received at a time.